Reapplying sunscreen over makeup

 What should I apply first, sunscreen or makeup?

-Can makeup with SPF replace a sunscreen?
+Can makeup with SPF replace sunscreen?

 Do you apply sunscreen before or after primer?

 Before primer.
-Let SPF set fully first, then apply primer and foundation in thin layers to avoid pilling and streaks.
+Let the SPF set fully first, then apply primer and foundation in thin layers to avoid pilling and streaks.